apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 * Stack unwinding backtraces (already implemented in Daisho)
 * Data race detection (like thread sanitizer)
 * Automatic fuzzing and testing framework
-* Syntax for enforcing preconditions and postconditions with theorem provers
+* Syntax for enforcing preconditions and postconditions
 ```

 I plan on eventually implementing every item in this list but the last one.
 However, they are not a priority.